TANU-tan90/ASSIGNMENT_3/README.md

+# Introduction :-

 This game demonstrates how a complete terminal-based game can be built using only basic C programming concepts, making it perfect for beginners.
 Each board position is stored as a separate variable (char a, b, c ...) instead of arrays, and all logic is handled with if-else conditions and loops.

 In addition to simplicity, this version includes beautiful color output, making the game more engaging and fun to play directly in the terminal.

-* How the Game Works :-
+# How the Game Works :-

-# The game uses 9 character variables, each representing a cell on the 3×3 Tic-Tac-Toe board.
+-> The game uses 9 character variables, each representing a cell on the 3×3 Tic-Tac-Toe board.

-# At the start, each cell contains its position number (1–9).
+-> At the start, each cell contains its position number (1–9).

-# Player X always makes the first move, followed by Player O.
+-> Player X do not always makes the first move, it asks for user choice.

-# After each move:
+* After each move:

 1) The board is updated.